 Land in the Precinct available for private development including local and connector streets.
 It is the precinct area minus open space and encumbered land, including encumbered open space.

 Precinct

 All land shown within the precinct boundary in Plan 1 – Future Urban Structure.

-Social housing

-Has the same meaning as in section 4(1) of the Housing Act 1983.